 Make sure each team member voices his or her concerns, even if there is only a small hint at some obstacles ahead.

-Welcome constructive disagreement; all team members should freely share their opinions.
+Welcome constructive disagreement; everyone should freely share their opinions.

 2. Obscure Roles